Commercial Greenhouse Design and Construction: A How-to Guide

 AFTER

-The planning process for your new commercial greenhouse is vital.
+Planning is a vital part of successful greenhouse construction.
+The better you plan, the better your results.
 Whether major factors include site location or opportunities for future expansion, it is crucial to understand as much as possible about your business’s needs.

 • How much investment capital do you have available?

-• What plants/crops do you plan to grow? (vegetables, cannabis, flowers, herbs, etc.)
+• What plants/crops do you plan to grow? (vegetables, flowers, herbs, etc.)

 • Would you like to cultivate year-round or seasonally?